-According to forged part manufacturers, some of these trailers frequently abandon the manufacturing line without proper inspection.
+According to forged part manufacturers, some trailers frequently abandon the manufacturing line without proper inspection.
 This doesn’t just mean shoddy build quality; it could also constitute a safety hazard!

-Dealerships are sometimes responsible for checking to make sure that things like sealant don’t leak on RVs or that parking brakes function properly.
-However, some of these dealers are sometimes not very good at this – sometimes they’re downright awful.
+Dealerships sometimes ensure that things like sealant don’t leak on RVs or that parking brakes function properly.
+However, some dealers are sometimes not very good at this – sometimes downright awful.

 So, when they sell RVs, it reflects badly on them and worse on the manufacturer.
-Also, since they are in the business of making a profit and their margins are sometimes quite tight – it means you probably will find the best RV for your needs at an inflated price.
+Also, since they are making a profit and their margins are sometimes quite tight, you probably will find the best RV for your needs at an inflated price.

 Key Issues to Consider When Choosing a Travel Trailer

 Buying an RV isn’t a small investment.
-In fact, many people save for years to buy their dream RV.
-For this reason, doing some research is pretty much important if you don’t want to end up being disappointed by what you buy.
-In fact, trusting the words of a salesperson isn’t recommended.
+Many people save for years to buy their dream RV.
+For this reason, doing research is pretty important if you don’t want to end up disappointed by what you buy.
+Trusting the words of a salesperson isn’t recommended.

 Here are key issues to consider when choosing what differentiates RV brands: